Skip to content

 --variants, -v VCF or MAF file with variant positions (.vcf, .vcf.gz, .vcf.bgz, or .maf).
 Unsupported extensions are rejected immediately.

---bam, -b BAM file path (can repeat).
+--bam, -b BAM or CRAM file path (can repeat).
 Optionally prefix with name: for sample naming, e.g. --bam tumor:tumor.bam.
 If no name given, the filename stem is used.

---bam-list, -L File containing BAM paths (one per line, optionally sample_name path).
+--bam-list, -L File containing BAM/CRAM paths (one per line, optionally sample_name path).
 Alternative to repeated --bam.

---fasta, -f Reference FASTA file (with .fai index)
+--fasta, -f Reference FASTA file (with .fai index).
+Required for all runs; also used for CRAM decoding.

---lenient-bam Skip missing --bam paths and continue with remaining samples (default: exit immediately on first missing BAM).
+--lenient-bam Skip missing --bam paths and continue with remaining samples (default: exit immediately on first missing BAM/CRAM).
 Note: a missing --bam-list file always fails regardless.

 Output Options